alexandrepiveteau/heig-MAC-project/spec/use-cases.md

    - B: In which gym is the route you want to challenge @personUsername to?
 (Custom keyboard containing gyms)
    - B: @personUsername never contacted me.
 Send him this link to get him started: t.me/climbot
 6. U: Clicks on the correct gym
 7. B: What is the route's name?
-(If you don't see it in this list, enter it's name manually.)
+(If you don't see it in this list, enter its name manually.)
 (Custom keyboard containing route names (sorted by recent dates?)
 8. U: Clicks on the correct route
 9. Two cases:
    - B: I don't recognize this route/gym combination.
-Try checking for spelling mistaked, or add the route to my database using /addRoute.
+Try checking for spelling mistakes, or add the route to my database using /addRoute.
    - B: Great!
 You challenged @personUsername to climb routeName in GymName!
 10. B -> @personUsernam: @User challenged you to beat the route "routeName" in the gym "gymName".
-Don't forget to mark the route as climb using /climbRoute once you succeed!
+Don't forget to save your attempt using /climbRoute once you succeed!